-This is wonderful, because I’m not just ensuring my money in ASNB (mostly my ASB investment) to go to exactly who I want, but it will also be disbursed much quicker than Wasiat/Will claim process, which will take an estimated 18 months.
+This is wonderful, because I’m not just ensuring my money in ASNB (mostly my ASB investment) goes to exactly who I want, but it will also be disbursed much quicker than Wasiat/Will claim process, which will take an estimated 18 months.

-Now, the process to do Hibah Amanah itself isn’t hard, but admittedly the paperwork and coordination was a bit tricky.
+Now, the process to do Hibah Amanah ASB itself wasn’t hard, but admittedly the paperwork and coordination was a bit tricky.
 It actually took us a couple of visits and lots of clarifications from ASNB staff before we got it done.

 Step 1: Complete Pre-Registration on asnb.com.my

 *You can also start directly from Step 2

 You don’t have to do pre-registration, but you can.
 To do pre-registration, log into your ASNB account at https://www.myasnb.com.my/, select Products > Estate Planning

 Next, select Apply Estate Planning and fill up the Pre-Registration document.
 Have these details ready: